-You can use the following web services to change the status of your cards:
+You can use the following Thredd API to change the status of your cards:

-- Ws\StatusChange changes the status of a card (the FPAN status) - Ws PaymentToken StatusChange changes the status of a digital payment token (the DPAN status)

-Note that the card status is changed in both web services using the <NewStatCode> field.
-For more information, see the Web Services Guide.
+Using Web Services (SOAP) Using Cards API (REST) Ws_StatusChange - changes the status of a card (the FPAN status) Update Card Status - changes the status of a card (the FPAN status) Ws_PaymentToken_StatusChange - changes the status of a digital payment token (the DPAN status) Update Payment Token Status - changes the status of a digital payment token (the DPAN status) Note that the card status is changed in both web services using the <newstatcode> field.
+For more information, see the Web Services Guide.</newstatcode> For more information, see the Cards API Website.